dzackgarza/Arizona-Winter-School-2019/Typeset/Lurie/4 Lurie.md

 i.e. taking the cohomology sheaf should compute the homotopy groups of the classifying stack of a certain linear algebraic group.

 This tells you what the cohomology sheaf should look like at the generic point of $X$.
+Given an $\ell\dash$adic sheaf on $X$, we first need to describe what it looks at the generic point, which should be a finite dimensional $\QQ_\ell\dash$vector space with an action of some large Galois group.